pauljickling/notes/terminal/basics.md

 `ctrl + z` pause a process executed via the terminal

-`bg` run paused process as a background job
+`bg` run paused process as a background job (alternatively you can append `&` at the end of a command to run it in the background)

 `ps` snapshot of current processes